Subodh Kerkar: Career

 Kerkar began his career in art as a water colourist.
-He soon emerged as an eminent water colourist in Goa, and later in the rest of India.
 He also explored art from around the world, and was soon attracted to installations and land art.

 In 1987, he started his own art gallery, in Calangute, Goa.
 It was named the "Kerkar Art Complex", and had an open-air auditorium.
 He also began to exhibit at art galleries across the country.

 In the 2000s, Kerkar began his foray into the field of "land art".
 He began by creating sculptures from scrap and garbage.
 In 2002, he created an installation artwork named Tenth Planet.
 In 2005, he followed with Sea Anemone.
 During Goa's first IFFI in 2004, Kerkar was chosen to set up 500 metres of installations along Miramar beach.

 Following this, he was invited by some international biennales and art projects to create public sculptures.
 He created a work titled The Sea Remembers on Dubai's beach.
 He has since displayed his work on Goan beaches, and also in countries like Switzerland, South Korea, Macau, the Netherlands, Germany, Norway, Portugal and Australia.

 In 2009, Kerkar launched an art exhibition in Mumbai to mark the anniversary of the 2008 Mumbai attacks.

 In 2011, he was invited by the Dean of Visva-Bharati University at Shantiniketan, to conduct a workshop.
 In the same year, he created a fibre glass sculpture of a robot with an ass’ head.

 Some of his art exhibits include Pepper Cross and Anchored Ocean.

 In 2013, his sculpture named Chicken Cafreal (after the dish of the same name) was selected for the Sculpture by the Sea exhibition and competition in Australia.
 This was his third time getting selected there, after The Chilly (a huge red fibreglass chilly) in 2012.

 At the India Art Fair in 2014, he showcased an artwork titled Palm Leaves, reminiscing his childhood in Goa, where palm trees are commonly found.

 In 2015, he sold his art gallery and founded a new one, called Museum of Goa.
 The museum features many kinds of artwork, including works based on the ocean.

 In 2017, he created the Carpet of Joy – an artwork to protest the excessive littering in Goa, on the 100th anniversary of Gandhi’s first experiment of satyagraha (which Gandhi began in Champaran on April 10, 1917).
 It used 1,50,000 discarded plastic bottles, collected from beaches and hotels in Goa, to weave a carpet.
 To celebrate the anniversary, Kerkar also worked with a team of software engineers and Dmytro Dokunov, a digital artist from Ukraine, to create an augmented reality smartphone app called "Gandhi AR", which would display a bust of Gandhi when pointed at any Indian currency (which features Gandhi on it).

 In 2018, Kerkar's photo exhibition of fishermen was chosen for the Royal Academy Summer Exhibition.
 Later, it inspired filmmaker Bharat Bala to make a documentary on it.